orpiske/camel-website/content/community/support.md

 *  and check the issue tracker to see if the issue has already been reported
 *  do *not* send private emails to Camel Team members to ask them to help you faster, or in the private only.
 Help on Apache Camel is volunteer based and must happen in the open on the public Mailing Lists.
 If you want to get help faster or in private, then see further below.

-### How to get help faster

-We can help you much quicker if you try the following

-*  provide us with a JUnit test case that demonstrates your issue. e.g. if you think you've found a bug, can you create a test case to demonstrate the bug?
-*  [submit a patch](/community/contributing/) fixing the bug!
-(We also buy you beer when we meet you if you submit bug fixes (smile) )
-*  for memory leak or performance related issues, if you can run a profiler on your test case and attach the output as a file (or zipped file if it's huge) to the JIRA we can normally fix things much faster.
-For example, you could run jmap/jhat, JProfiler or YourKit on your code and send us the output.
-To find memory leaks it's quicker to resolve if you can tell us what classes are taking up all of the RAM; we can normally figure out what's wrong from that.

 ## Commercial Support